Grzegorz’s career path illustrates the remarkable success that can be reaped when both the company and the professional thrive together.

 Seven questions to our Senior Software Engineer, Dawid

 Here at Avenga, we’re all about sharing knowledge.
-Dawid Maksylewicz, Avenga Competence Center Leader, talks about building a community of programmers as well as about introducing children to the world of IT and stimulating creativity along with the ability of logical thinking.
+Dawid Maksylewicz, Avenga Competence Center Leader, talks about building a community of programmers as well as introducing children to the world of IT and stimulating creativity along with the ability of logical thinking.

 How long have you been working at Avenga and what do you do on a daily basis?

 I’ve been with Avenga since June 2016, which is almost 6 years now.
 You could say that I support the development of world medicine.
-I do this by designing and programming advanced IT solutions in Java for Avenga’s client from the pharmaceutical industry.
+I do this by designing and programming advanced IT solutions in Java for Avenga’s clients from the pharmaceutical industry.
 We implement fairly complex systems, and through our day-to-day work, we support scientists in the labs in San Francisco.

 What skills do you consider essential for your position?

 In addition to your everyday work for your client, you are also the leader of one of the Avenga Competence Centers.
 How do you build your community of Java developers on a daily basis?

 Avenga Competence Centers are platforms created to enable our specialists to share and exchange their experiences and expand their knowledge and skills.
 Thanks to tech talks or dedicated communication channels, they can get to know each other, engage in discussions, exchange views, and support each other in cases requiring non-standard, custom solutions.
 After all, there are as many ideas as there are programmers at Avenga, which is a considerable number!
 Anyone new to Avenga is welcome to join our open community.
 They will surely find something relevant to their interests.
 Anyone interested in developing their skill sets as well as all those who would like to contribute something valuable is encouraged to join us.

 You take part in building a community of Java developers outside of Avenga as well.
 What is a Java User Group?